 Roles and documentation

 With so many moving parts to consider, it’s important to communicate to the entire IT team who’s responsible for each element of the rollout and to document those roles clearly.
 You should also document everything else, from goals and budget breakdowns to the data points you’re monitoring to gauge the success of the rollout.
 Clear roles lead to success, and clear, well-organized documentation is proof of that success.
+Finally, do not forget about user compliance based on user roles and software assignments.
+Do you have visibility to shadow IT and, now, even shadow AI?
+A digital employee experience monitoring solution that uses endpoint data can provide this complete visibility you need.

 Digital transformation projects require visibility

 Every digital transformation project will benefit from greater visibility across your IT estate.
 For some industries, such as healthcare or financial services, errors and downtime caused by not having visibility could be detrimental to your bottom line and reputation.
 Successful digital transformation projects include a pilot phase with a low-risk user group to iron out glitches when costs are minimal, and the IT team can quickly act to contain errors.
-Digital transformation projects must be rolled out strategically with visibility into your IT estate — like a clear windshield during a downpour — to ensure the best result by accelerating your digital journey with mitigated risk.
+Digital transformation projects must be rolled out strategically with visibility into your IT estate—like a clear windshield during a downpour—to ensure the best result by accelerating your digital journey with mitigated risk.